hoppersroppers/library_old/joinCTFteam.md

+# The Ropper's Guide to Joining a CTF Team

 These are a loose smattering of thoughts on how to find a CTF team to play with.
 This is completely skill independent, whether you have no experience or are very confident on the keyboard, finding a new group of people to play with is hard.

 First, are you in school?
 If you are search to check if your school already has a team (nerds are notoriously bad at advertising), email them, learn their practice schedule, and then show up.
 If it seems like you don’t have a team, [check out my post on starting a CTF team](/startCTFteam.md).